 Charles Jess a panelist who worked in the State Department’s Bureau of Population, Refugees and Migration issued visas to applicants under guidelines that haven’t changed since 1952.
 However, he couldn’t guarantee the applicant’s admittance into the U.S. borders past the Department of Homeland Security, which has doubled enforcement since 2001, he said.

-Jess suggested the idea of a temporary working visa program where immigrants can come to the United States, work for an authorized period of time and then return back to their home countries.
+Jess suggested the idea of a temporary working visa or a partner visa program where immigrants can come to the United States, work for an authorized period of time and then return back to their home countries.

 “Most people don’t come here to go to Disney World,” Rose-Avila said.
 “They come to work and send back remittances.”